couchbaselabs/dcp-documentation/spec.md

 As a very rough analogy to DVCS (e.g., git), a partition takeover record is kind of like the start of a branch in the revision history.

+> `aaron@:` I'm going to affix the writeup I did about finding the
+> branching point a few weeks ago.
+It was before some of the
+> snapshotting/"safe message" stuff was discussed.
+The implication of
+> that is that the point to roll back to needs to be before a safe
+> message.
+That is, the section of the changes stream *after* the most
+> recent "safe msssage"/snapshot should be thought of as "unsafe" and
+> *must* be thrown away in a failover situation.

+> "Finding the branching point":

+> For each vbucket, the cluster should maintain a log (with reasonable
+> maxiumum number of entries) of takeover events.
+>
+> Before a node becomes active and starts taking mutations for a
+> vbucket, it should enter in this log a GUID to identify the entry, and
+> that it took over that vbucket at the current sequence number, and try
+> to make sure this propagates around.
+(Ideally, connecting replicas
+> should sync up TOLs with the master before they start exchangning KV
+> data)
+>
+> TAP clients should ask for the ID of the most recent entry in this
+> log.
+If they are starting from scratch, they should save it.
+> Otherwise, they should check it against their last saved Takeover ID.
+> If it is not the same, the TAP client should ask for the sequence
+> number of the *next takeover after the takeover matching their
+> previously saved ID*.
+>
+> If the saved entry could not be found, that client will have to
+> restart from scratch.
+>
+> The TAP client must *at least* roll back changes that happened after
+> that sequence number, and restart reading the TAP stream from the
+> point it rolled back to.
+Some clients may have a rollback mechanism
+> that is "chunky", having periodic rollbackable-to points, and it is
+> okay for these to roll back to the first rollbackable-to point they
+> can get to that is earlier than this sequence.

 ### Rebalance

 A rebalance, which is a controlled partition takeover, would also have